-Baseline animal species field surveys to establish the presence of these species on site, with a focus on mammal and herpetofauna species, was conducted during the dry season (June-July 2024), wet season surveys (Oct 2024 -Dec 2024) seasons are also scheduled.
+Baseline animal species field surveys to establish the presence of these species on site, with a focus on mammal and herpetofauna species, will be conducted during the dry (June-July 2024) and wet (Oct 2024 - Jan 2025) seasons are scheduled.
 In addition, an assessment of site suitability for support of invertebrate SCC will be done to determine whether dedicated invertebrate surveys are required.